nhan2k0/NotITGInstaller/README.md

 - Unlike online installer, the game data is packed into the installer
 - User can pick whenever they want to keep or not keep the Song Pack or individual Song Pack
-- Standalone required you to already have zip
+- Standalone required you to already have zip file

 # Requirement

 1. NSIS 3.11 (older NSIS should be fine)
-2. NSCurl
+2. inetc
 3. NSISUnz

 # Credits / Assets